cramja/cramja.github.io/_posts/2016-12-27-book-review.md

 I enjoyed *10%* because Dan Harris is a former ABC news correspondent on the subject of religion, and accordingly the book is full of interesting stories about his journey on network television.
 It helped me better understand popular understanding of religion.

 I drank bulletproof coffee through the better part of 3 months during the winter- it's good.
 However, Asprey views food as a fuel for some kind of high power, deal-making, super-CEO-man and not as a holistic human experience.
 I think there's better books on healthy eating than *Bulletproof*.
 I'd suggest *Food Rules* by Michael Pollan.
 It's for people with normal relationships to food.

-## Science

-* Black Swan
-* Godel, Escher, Bach
-* A Short History of Nearly Everything
-* The Origin of Consciousness in the Breakdown of the Bicameral Mind

-Read Nissam Taleb.
-Also, if you like science, especially its (fascinating) history, read *A Short History*. *Godel, Escher, Bach* is a difficult read, probably the most difficult book I read this year.
-I think it's a good read for computer scientist because it plays with mathematical rigor in a fun, and childish way.

 ## Others